GSAPP-CDP/Smorgasbord/src/content/modules/15-intro-qgis/index.md

 - **Making Data from Aerial Imagery**
     This is an introduction to batch downloading true color satellite imagery/aerial photography using the Google Static Maps API.
 - **Making Data from Street View**
-    THis is an introduction to batch downloading ground photographs from the Google Street View API.
+    This is an introduction to batch downloading ground photographs from the Google Street View API.
-- **Final Project: Urban Atlas**
-    Instructions and precedent projects to develop an atlas of your mapping assignments thus far.
+- **Making Data from Text/Addresses**
+    This is an introduction to generating spatial data from addresses or references to location using a geocoder.
+- **Mapping Change with Raster**
+    This is an introduction to using raster math operations to understand change over time between raster datasets.
+- **Mapping Quantities and Values**
+    This tutorial builds on the introductory tutorial to extend skills in methods of working with and symbolizing vector data within QGIS.
+After completing this tutorial you will learn how to perform a spatial join and how to manipulate layer symbology based on attribute information.

 ![satellite images](images/151/00-preview.png)
 *Examples from this sequence: false color composite using the Landsat satellite.
 A grid of extraction sites obtained through Google's static maps API.*